Hamming(7,4) Encoder/Decoder

 Each parity bit is chosen so the sum of the bits it covers is even (even parity).

 Decoding recomputes the three parity checks over the received word.
 The check results, written as c4 c2 c1, form a syndrome.
 If the syndrome is 000, no single-bit error is detected.
-Any other value is the position number of the corrupted bit — so a syndrome of 101 (= 5) means position 5 was flipped, and the decoder flips it back before extracting the data.
+Any other value is the position number of the corrupted bit — so a syndrome of 101 (= 5 in binary) means position 5 was flipped, and the decoder flips it back before extracting the data.

 Notes

-• The decoder reports the syndrome and the corrected position so you can see the mechanism, not just the answer.
+• The decoder reports the syndrome and corrected position so you can trace the mechanism step by step.